mandeep-gitbit/code-challenge/README.md

 ## Task 5:
 Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?<br>
-To verify that a action has been dispatched, we can use Redux DevTools Extension or can use the console logs in handleRemove.
+To verify that a action has been dispatched, we can use Reduc DevTools Extension or can use the console logs in handleRemove.

 ## Task 6:
-Question 7: explain the use of `useEffect` hook in React Question 8: What is A High Order Component?
+Question 7: explain the use of `useEffect` hook in React<br>
+The `useEffect` hook is one of the most important hooks in ReactJS.
+It operates during all three phases of a component's lifecycle: mounting, updating, and unmounting.
+The primary purpose of the `useEffect` hook is to handle side effects, such as data fetching and managing subscriptions, without causing blocking or delays in rendering.
+It effectively serves as the lifecycle methods for functional components.
+It also gives us the cleanup function that gets executed when component unmounts.<br>

+Question 8: What is A High Order Component?<br>
+A HOC is a component which takes a component as a prop or children and returns us the new component with additional functionality.
+With this also we can implement `inheritance`.
+It enhances the composability and keeps the separation of concerns.<br>

 Question 9: What use cases would a HOC be usefull?
+1) Code reuse
+2) Logic abstraction
+3) Inhance composability
+4) Conditional rendering of a component<br>

-Question 10: What does it indicate when a component is prefixed with `use` and `with` Question 11: What is a Generic type in typescript?
+Question 10: What does it indicate when a component is prefixed with `use` and `with`<br>
+`use` indicates its a react hook.
+Example `useState`,`useEffect`,`useRef` etc. <br>
+`with` indicates its a HOC.
+Example `withRouter`.<br>

+Question 11: What is a Generic type in typescript?<br>
+Generic type in TypeScript allows us to create reusable components and functions that can work with any data type while maintaining type safety.<br>

-Question 12: Whats the difference between a controlled and uncontrolled input in React?
+Question 12: Whats the difference between a controlled and uncontrolled input in React?<br>
+*Controlled input* - The input value is controlled by react state internally.
+It is set by react and can be update via handlers.<br>
+*Uncontrolled input* - The input value is managed by DOM ITSELF, We can use refs to access the value.